Explore Ontario History from O to Z.

 Experience Ontario Heritage Through Living History Museums!
 Organized alphabetically by city.

-Canadian History Museum is actually NOT in Ottawa -- but it's right across the river in Gatineau -- a few minutes drive from Ottawa's Parliament Hill.
+Canadian Museum of History (formerly the Canadian Museum of Civilization) is actually NOT in Ottawa -- but it's right across the river in Gatineau -- a few minutes drive from Ottawa's Parliament Hill.

 Ottawa Jail Hostel – Served as a prison for more than a century.
 Said to be haunted by the ghosts of prisoners and hanged men.
 This isn’t a real heritage site in the sense of being open to visitors – it’s actually a working hostel! – but you can see it if you stay there, or if you take the Ottawa Haunted Walks tour.
 Tour original cells, walk down Death Row, get a glimpse of the gallows and listen to gruesome tales.

 For more Ottawa history museums, see my page on Ottawa Museums.

 This peaceful small town on the shore of Georgian Bay is the hometown of World War I fighter pilot Billy Bishop.
 You can visit his childhood home in downtown Owen Sound Ontario.

 Westfield Heritage Village - A wonderful living history village with 35 buildings, located near Rockton Ontario.
 Come see where Anne of Green Gables was filmed.
 Visit the county store, take tea in the parlour of a century home, and ride the horse and wagon.